ghoshs/counqer_v1/README.md

 Create a local n-tuple DB from RDF dumps of KBs.

 1. create*<KB-name>*DB.py
+	a.
+This file calls `createDB` if the table is to be hosted in a posstgres server
+	b. `createcsv` is called to create a csv file which can be imported to hive as a table.
 2. query the SPO tables for a list of distinct predicates and their frequencies.
 Save results as csv (`predfreq_p_all.csv`) corresponding DB subfolder.
 3. generate_property_details.py

 ### Demo

 The demo is developed in Python using Flask webframework.
 The site is under contruction and may not exhibit full functionalites of the system.